 The Board considers the materiality of any given relationship on a case-by-case basis and reviews the independence of each Director in light of interests disclosed to the Board.
-It has determined that Steven Metter was independent during the reporting period, and that Mr Jason Gunn and Mrs Amanda Gunn are not independent due to their substantial shareholding.
+It has determined that Steven Metter and Kim Woods are independent during the reporting period, and that Martin Green is not independent due to his substantial shareholding.